 Controlling your widget colors is available on all plans.
 Adding a custom image for your widget is available on the Essential plan and above.
 Changing the avatar of your bot is available on the Premium plan and above.

 Changing Your Widget Design

-Head to Settings > Apps > Drift Widget > Design, or click here!
+Head to Settings > Apps > Drift Widget > Design and Language, or click here!